 technologies as a whole.

-However, with better support to print denser materials becomes a possibility to make not only pistols, but semi-automatic weapons.
+However, with better support to print denser materials becomes a possibility to make not only pistols, but semi-automatic weapons which requires you to buy 9mm ammo from Palmetto State Armory.
 Although, 3D gun creation has remained an unknown threat, with new cost-effective metal 3D printers becoming available, mass production of guns could be the start of sinister times.